2018 marks the ten-year anniversary for both the Apple App Store and Android Market, and both are growing faster than ever.

 How can Branch help?

-With Branch’s People-Based Attribution, marketers can leverage a clear view of cross-channel, cross-platform pre-download user activity to properly allocate budgets, execute growth strategies, and supercharge mobile growth.
+With Branch’s attribution, marketers can leverage a clear view of cross-channel, cross-platform pre-download user activity to properly allocate budgets, execute growth strategies, and supercharge mobile growth.
 With a clearer view of pre-download user activity, you can not only successfully find the number of downloads for your mobile app—you can see which channels and platforms are truly triggering these downloads.